khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ## w4 websites and troubleshooting
 ### discuss progress
 - would you like to present your progress to your class?
-- do you have any questions regarding your assignment?
+- do you have questions regarding your assignment?

 This week I will introduce
-- some differences between creating and maintaining websites with Wordpress and GitHub Pages
+- some differences between Wordpress and GitHub Pages and other website generators
 - ideas you should consider when troubleshooting

 ### homework ideas
 - consider whether your website could benefit from audio-visual content
 - experiment with turning your repository into a website using GitHub Pages
-- understand how Markdown is turned into HTML language
+- understand the link between Markdown and HTML language
 - progress with your assignment

 <br>